 REL 100.
-HISTORY OF WORLD RELIGIONS (3 credits)

-This course is designed to acquaint the student with the beliefs and practices of the major contemporary religions of the world.
+HISTORY OF WORLD RELIGIONS (3 credits) This course is designed to acquaint the student with the beliefs and practices of the major contemporary religions of the world.
 This includes the religions of Africa, the Orient, and the western world.
 The student should have an understanding of the history and origins of the various religions in the world.

 REL 152.
-SURVEY OF NEW TESTAMENT (3 credits)

-This course is a survey of the books of the New Testament with special attention focused on the historical and geographical setting.
-The student should have an understanding of the books of the New Testament and the cultural and historical events associated with these writings.
+SURVEY OF THE NEW TESTAMENT (3 credits) This course is a survey of books of the New Testament, with special attention given to historical and geographical settings.
+On course completion, the student should have an understanding of the books of the New Testament and cultural and historical events associated with these writings.